SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/syllabus.md

 title: SSH ToT RDM and Open Science
 author: Name of entity(ies),authoring the resource
 tags:
-  - Keywords
+  - SSH
-  - Tags
+  - Open-Science
-  - Resource
+  - Data
-  - Description
+  - Learning-Outcomes
 abstract: A brief synopsis about or description of the learning resource.
 primaryLanguage: two letter code, Language in which the resource was originally published or made available.
 license: A license document that applies to this content, typically indicated by URL